Illinois: Other Abrahamic religious communities

 A significant number of adherents of other Abrahamic faiths can be found in Illinois.
 Largely concentrated in the Chicago metropolitan area, followers of the Muslim, Baháʼí, and Jewish religions all call the state home.
-Muslims constituted the largest non-Christian group, with 359,264 adherents.
-Illinois has the largest concentration of Muslims by state in the country, with 2,800 Muslims per 100,000 citizens.
+Muslims constituted the largest non-Christian group, with 473,792 adherents.
+Illinois has the largest concentration of Muslims by state in the country, with 3.7% of the population being Muslim.
+The highest concentration of Muslims in the state is in suburban DuPage county, where they make up approximately 7.6% of the population.
+In the Chicago area as a whole, around 4.7% of the population are Muslim, the highest rate of any major metropolitan area in the United States.

 The largest and oldest surviving Baháʼí House of Worship in the world is located on the shores of Lake Michigan in Wilmette, Illinois, one of eight continental Baháʼí House of Worship.
 It serves as a space for people of all backgrounds and religions to gather, meditate, reflect, and pray, expressing the Baháʼí principle of the oneness of religions.

-The Chicago area has a very large Jewish community, particularly in the suburbs of Skokie, Buffalo Grove, Highland Park, and surrounding suburbs.
+The Chicago area has a very large Jewish community, particularly in the northern suburbs of Skokie, Buffalo Grove, Highland Park, and surrounding areas.
 Former Chicago Mayor Rahm Emanuel was the Windy City's first Jewish mayor.
+The current governor of Illinois, J.B.
+Pritzker, is Jewish, being the third person of Jewish descent to hold the office after Henry Horner and Samuel H. Shapiro.
+Almost 4% of the Chicago area's population is Jewish, numbering over 300,000 people.

 Other religions

-Chicago is also home to a very large population of Hindus, Sikhs, Jains, and Buddhists.
+Chicago is also home to a significant population of Hindus, Sikhs, Jains, and Buddhists.